 TO ADDRESS CONDITIONS AT SANTA RITA JAIL

-- Ensure that individuals with mental health disabilities can access programs and services at the Jail and ensure that those programs are offered throughout the Jail, consistent with their classification; and
+d) Ensure that individuals with mental health disabilities can access programs and services at the Jail and ensure that those programs are offered throughout the Jail, consistent with their classification;

-- Implement a new classification system that limits the use and duration of restrictive housing.
+e) Implement a new classification system that limits the use and duration of restrictive housing;

-- Joint neutral experts and Class Counsel will monitor the County’s compliance with the Consent Decree.
+2. Joint neutral experts and Class Counsel will monitor the County’s compliance with the Consent Decree, including touring the Jail several times a year.
 The Department of Justice will also receive certain access to the Jail and documents in connection with its April 22, 2021 report of investigation.

-- The lawyers for people incarcerated in the Jail, also known as “class counsel”, are Rosen Bien Galvan & Grunfeld LLP (RBGG).
-Class counsel will ask the Court to have Defendants pay their attorneys’ fees and expenses.
-If approved by the Court, the Consent Decree requires Defendants to pay RBGG’s fees and expenses in the amount of $2,150,000.00 for the work done so far and also requires the County to pay monitoring fees to the attorneys each year throughout the term of the Consent Decree subject to the caps set out in the Consent Decree.
+4. The lawyers for people incarcerated in the Jail, also known as “class counsel,” are Rosen Bien Galvan & Grunfeld LLP (RBGG).
+Defendants are required to pay RBGG’s fees and expenses in the amount of $2,150,000.00 for the work done so far and monitoring fees to the attorneys each year throughout the term of the Consent Decree subject to the caps set out in the Consent Decree.